Chartres Cathedral, Eure-et-Loir visitors guide

-Approaching the cathedral from the outside, you will first see the decorative carved entrance with a large 'rose' indow above that stands between the two towers of the west facade.
-The north and south facades are also very impressive, and you will see the substantial flying buttresses around the outside of the cathedral body - a characteristic of gothic churches, flying buttresses were used to add the strength to a church that enabled it to be built much higher than earlier cathedrals.
-As a side effect this arrangement also reieves the cathedral walls of much of their support function, allowing large stained glass windows to be added.
+Approaching the cathedral from the outside, you will first see the decorative carved entrance with a large 'rose' window above that stands between the two towers of the west facade.
+The north and south facades are also very impressive, and you will see the substantial flying buttresses around the outside of the cathedral body.

+A characteristic of gothic churches, flying buttresses were used to add the strength to a church that enabled it to be built much higher than earlier cathedrals.
+As a side effect this arrangement also relieves the cathedral walls of much of their support function, allowing large stained glass windows to be added.

-There are many decorative features, predominantly statues and stone carvings, to be enjoyed around the cathedral, predominantly on the west, north transept and south transept facades.
+There are many decorative features, predominantly statues and stone carvings, to be enjoyed around the cathedral, predominantly on the west, north transept and south transept facades:

-West facade: the main decorative higlights in this remnant from the earlier acthedral are in the stonework above the three entrance doors, and relate different aspects from the life of Christ.
-Note that the statues of the 13th century Kings and Queens are below those taken from the life of Christ - signifying the important position of the Kings and Queens of the epoch.
+- the main decorative higlights in the west facade, a remnant from the earlier cathedral, are in the stonework above the three entrance doors, and relate different aspects from the life of Christ.
+Note that the statues of the 13th century Kings and Queens are below those taken from the life of Christ, signifying the important position of the Kings and Queens of the epoch.

 Chartres cathedral interior